joseibarra/material-components-web/packages/mdc-button/README.md

 The MDC Button component is a spec-aligned button component adhering to the [Material Design button requirements](https://material.io/guidelines/components/buttons.html).
 It works without JavaScript with basic functionality for all states.
 If you initiate the JavaScript object for a button, then it will be enhanced with ripple effects.
-(Not yet implemented)

 ## Design & API Documentation